Keyword analysis is the first step in keyword research of competitors.

 From the list of keywords pulled from Keyword Tool Pro‘s Analyze Competitors function, not only will you see high-volume search terms that are relevant to your brand’s copy and content but also the industry’s customer search behaviour.

 You may have started the online yoga store by primarily focusing on women’s yoga apparel, but according to the data pulled from your biggest competitor, there seems to be a lot of searches for “lululemon men.”
-It clearly shows that there are also a lot of men who are either interested in or practising yoga.
+It clearly shows that there are also a lot of men who are either interested in or practicing yoga.

 Finding trends and new keyword opportunities